-I grew up in Delhi, India (capital of India) and have always been fascinated with computers from the age of 6, which is when I started learning programming.
+I grew up in Delhi (capital of India) and my fascination with computers started at the age of 6, which is when I started learning programming.
 I remember completing all the exercises in my computer science textbooks during summer vacation for most of my schooling and then chilling for the rest of the year.
-I was the top student in computer science on every exam and it came very naturally to me.
+I was the top student in Computer Science on every exam and it came very naturally to me.

 Throughout my teenage years, I always looked up to Bill Gates.
 All my books in school were about Microsoft Windows and how to use it.
 Gates basically taught the world how to use computers and Microsoft had empowered me to save time and automate repetitive tasks at an early age.
-In that sense, Gates’s technology had improved the quality of my life… and not only that, Gates had done the same for millions of people around the globe and created something useful and easy-to-use for the masses.
-I knew early on that I wanted to do something similar with my career – to create something useful to many people.
+In that sense, Gates’ technology had improved the quality of my life.
+Not only mine, Gates had done the same for millions of people around the globe and created something useful and easy-to-use for the masses.
+I knew early on that I wanted to do something similar with my career – to create something useful for many people.

-As my friends walked together in groups to career fairs dressed in suits with their hair slicked back, I hid in my dorm room and applied to 200 companies online in my pajamas, taking the time to find the email of each HR rep of each company I was interested in and then sending emails to each.
+As my friends walked together in groups to career fairs dressed in suits with their hair slicked back, I hid in my dorm room and applied to 200 companies online in my pajamas, taking the time to find the email of the HR rep of each company I was interested in and then sending emails to them.

-I was devastated when after my painstaking research, I only received 20 replies and only 5 interview calls compared to my more extroverted peers whose exam scores and coding skills were not even comparable to mine.
+I was devastated when after my painstaking research, I received only twenty replies and five interview calls compared to my more extroverted peers whose exam scores and coding skills were not even comparable to mine.
 Wasn’t the world supposed to reward the smartest and hardest-working talent?
 How was I going to make the same impact that Bill Gates had in the world if I couldn’t even secure an internship?

-Luckily, I was able to stand out in other ways to recruiters.
-In college, I created a Facebook application that automatically wishes your friends happy birthday on their birthdays.
-I had built this out of need — I had five friends to wish one day and I didn’t want to type the same message multiple times.
+Luckily, I was able to stand out in other ways.
+In college, I created a Facebook application that automatically wishes your friends Happy Birthday on their birthdays.
+I had built this out of my own need — I had five friends to wish one day and I didn’t want to type the same message multiple times.
 After scripting and building an app, overnight I went from the sole user to having millions of users with people from all over the world started paying for it.
 It was one of the first applications built on Facebook in India.

-I went on to study Masters in Machine Learning at Carnegie Mellon University, Pittsburgh.
+I went on to do my Masters in Machine Learning at Carnegie Mellon University, Pittsburgh.
 This was a dream come true — studying cutting-edge technology at the best computer science university in the world.
-In my first semester, I worked on the world’s most famous supercomputer IBM Watson which completely mesmerized me.
-The subsequent semesters were spent getting deeper into computer science and brainstorming useful applications that artificial intelligence could have to help broader society.
+In my first semester, I worked on the world’s most famous supercomputer IBM Watson which completely mesmerised me.
+The subsequent semesters were spent getting deeper, and brainstorming useful applications that artificial intelligence could be used to build to help the broader society.

-After working post-graduation in India, I received the opportunity of my lifetime to travel to the U.S. and take on a new challenge in my career.
-I was able to move to Santa Monica, California to serve as CTO to Science accelerator which was able to incubate startups such as DogVacay, Dollar Shave Club, etc.
+After working post-graduation in India, I received the opportunity of my lifetime to travel to the US and take on a new challenge.
+I was able to move to Santa Monica, California to serve as CTO at the Science accelerator which incubated startups such as DogVacay, Dollar Shave Club, etc.

-As I went from an engineering function to helping portfolio companies at Science recruit, I realized that I was probably missing out on top talent that were not part of my network in India or Santa Monica for key technical lead positions.
-After all, growing up, I had not been interested in networking at all.
+As I went from an engineering function to helping portfolio companies at Science recruit for key technical lead positions, I realised I was probably missing out on top talent that were not part of my network in India or Santa Monica.
+After all, growing up I had not been interested in networking at all.
 Being a nerd — I was not eager to network but preferred to find opportunities through digital networking.

-My favorite movie has always been Shawshank Redemption and my favorite scene is when Andy sends letters to the government for more funds to buy books.
-I forget how many letters Andy wrote but he wrote an insane number of letters to make this happen — one letter a week for six years.
+My favourite movie has always been Shawshank Redemption and my favourite scene is when Andy sends letters to the government for more funds to buy books.
+I can’t recall exactly how many letters Andy wrote but he wrote an insane number of letters to make this happen — one letter a week for six years!
 This scene showed me that if you really want to get something done — you can accomplish it through persistence.

 The first time I tried to raise money on Sand Hill Road for my online networking idea, I was reminded of Andy’s dogged persistence.
-Most firms told us no and many days I felt like giving up on my grand idea.
-Yet, I refused to give up, especially since this startup was so related to issues that I had faced first-hand growing up.
-As a result, top Silicon Valley VC’s and Angels agreed to give us a check and now my company SpringRole is still operational and profitable and helping talented technical recruits to stand out from their peers.
+Most firms told us No and many days I felt like giving up on my grand idea.
+Yet, I refused to give up.
+Especially, since this startup was so related to issues that I had faced first-hand growing up.
+As a result, top Silicon Valley VCs and Angels agreed to give us a check and now my company Springworks (then SpringRole) is still operational and profitable and helping talented technical recruits to stand out from their peers.

-We have accomplished a major milestone by becoming one of the first non-fintech blockchain platform to actually have a live product on the Ethereum mainnet before going out to the market to talk with potential token buyers.
-This is a huge step!
-No one else has been able to execute on this, not even companies who have raised $50M+.
-We already have paying customers and several customer testimonials on our AngelList page.
-We are actually one of the only non-U.S. private offerings that has real revenue and real U.S. customers.
+In 2018, we accomplished a major milestone by becoming one of the first non-fintech blockchain platform to actually have a live product on the Ethereum main-net before going out to the market to talk with potential token buyers.